.NET

 Step 3.
 Prioritize with Stakeholders

-Although developers will be the best resource to assess how complex and costly a technical migration will be, stakeholders may not be prepared to invest in rewriting applications to not use technologies deprecated in .NET5+.
+Although developers will be the best resource to assess how complex and costly a technical migration will be, stakeholders may not be prepared to invest in rewriting applications to not use technologies deprecated in .NET.
 Instead, they may wish to take the opportunity to rewrite the entire application to align with the business strategy.

 Step 4.
 Prepare a Rough Migration Schedule